Mt. Dhaulagiri Expedition

-Dhaulagiri Expedition is challenging mountain climbing over the world's seventh highest mountain.
+Mt.
+Dhaulagiri (8,167 m) Expedition takes you to the adventurous and challenging mountain climbing in Nepal on the 7th highest mountain in the world.
 Mount Dhaulagiri was first scaled by the Swiss expedition team in 1960.

-This is the perfect trip for those who want a more intense experience of the mountains.
+Dhaulagiri Expedition is the perfect trip for the trekkers and climbers who want a more intense experience of the high mountains.
 You will trek deep into the Dhaulagiri region, providing more spectacular views of Mt Dhaulagiri, Throng Peak, Annapurna I and Kali Gandaki, the world’s deepest gorge.
-We may encounter semi wild yak herds, Mountain sheep or the elusive snow leopard in the remote valleys of this region.
+We may encounter semi wild yak herds, mountain sheep or the elusive snow leopard in the remote valleys of this region during our adventurous Dhaulagiri expedition.

-The easy access to get the base camp of Mount Dhaulagiri is from a short flight from Kathmandu, Pokhara & Jomsom, you will spend the first few days of our walking through cultivated fields connecting mountain villages, enjoying the shops, tea houses and lifetime of the Gurung, Chhetri, Magar peoples.
-You will walk along cobblestone paths, over suspensions bridges and through dense forests, taking in the vistas of some of the world’s most beautiful mountains.
+Dhaulagiri Expedition begins with an exotic flight from Kathmandu to Pokhara and then fly to Jomsom.
+You will spend the first few days of our Himalayan trekking through cultivated fields connecting mountain villages, enjoying the shops, tea houses and unique lifetime of the Gurung, Chhetri, Magar peoples.
+You will walk along cobblestone paths, over suspension bridges and through dense forests, taking in the vistas of some of the world’s most beautiful mountains.

 Day 01: Arrival at Kathmandu International Airport and transfer to hotel.
 Stay overnight at hotel in Kathmandu.